heroku/heroku-cli-plugin-applink/README.md

       --username=<value>      (required) Salesforce username authorized for the connected app

 DESCRIPTION
-  store a user’s credentials for connecting a Data Cloud org to a Heroku app a JWT auth token
+  store a user’s credentials for connecting a Data Cloud org to a Heroku app using a JWT auth token

 EXAMPLES
   $ heroku datacloud:authorizations:add:jwt my-auth \